AtjonTV/ASM-Public/README.md

 # ASM - AtjonTV's S.T.A.L.K.E.R.
 2 Modpack

+> **Note**: Due to license restrictions, I can not distribute the modpack as a single package.
+You will have to download the mods in the specified version and variant yourself.

 This is a small modpack for `S.T.A.L.K.E.R.
 2: Heart of Chornobyl`.

-Compatible with the Game Version: `1.0.3`
+Compatible with the Game Version: `1.1.2`

-> **Note**: Due to license restrictions, I can not distribute the modpack as a single package.
-You will have to download the mods in the specified version and variant yourself.

 ## Mods